Learning Optimal Classification Trees Robust to Distribution Shifts: Calibration of Uncertainty Set Parameters

 Note that~\eqref{eq:hyptest} is of the form of the constraint in uncertainty set~\eqref{eq:generalUncertainty} with parameters~$\gamma^i_f = \log\left(\frac{1}{1-\rho^i_f}\right)$ and~$\epsilon = -|\mathcal{I}|\log\lambda$.

-Therefore, a method of tuning the parameters of~\eqref{eq:generalUncertainty} is to use the probabilities of certainty for each feature of each sample, which can be derived from domain knowledge.
+Therefore, a method of tuning the parameters of~\eqref{eq:generalUncertainty} is to use the probability of certainty~$\rho^i_f$ for each feature of each sample, which can be derived from domain knowledge.
 The value of~$\lambda$ is used to tune the size of the uncertainty set, and hence the level of robustness.
 For~$\lambda = 1$, the budget of uncertainty~$\epsilon$ is~0, meaning that no distribution shift occurs and our formulation is equivalent to the formulation from~\cite{Aghaei2021StrongTreesb}.
 As~$\lambda$ decreases, more and more perturbations of the data are considered, and thus the model is robust to more scenarios.
 Hence,~$\lambda$ is a parameter that can be tuned to adjust the level of robustness, which can be chosen by methods such as cross validation.
+Lastly, we note that other distributions can be used based on domain knowledge of the possible distribution shift, and that the geometric distribution~\eqref{eq:geometric} is a generic choice given limited domain knowledge.